EU law targets Big Tech over hate speech, disinformation

 “The DSA is nothing short of a paradigm shift in tech regulation.
 It’s the first major attempt to set rules and standards for algorithmic systems in digital media markets,” said Ben Scott, a former tech policy advisor to Hillary Clinton who’s now executive director of advocacy group Reset.

-The need to regulate Big Tech more effectively came into sharper focus after the 2016 U.S. presidential election, when Russia was found to have used social media platforms to try to influence the country’s vote.
+The need to regulate Big Tech more effectively came into sharper focus after the 2016 U.S. presidential election, when Russia used social media platforms to try to influence voters.
 Tech companies like Facebook and Twitter promised to crack down on disinformation, but the problems have only worsened.
-During the pandemic, health misinformation blossomed and again the companies were slow to act, cracking down after years of allowing anti-vaccine falsehoods to thrive on their platforms.
+During the pandemic, health misinformation blossomed and again the companies were slow to act, cracking down after years of a llowing anti-vaccine falsehoods to thrive on their platforms.

-These systems will be standardized so that they will work the same way on any online platform.
+These systems will be standardized to work the same way on any online platform.

 Germany’s justice minister said the rules would safeguard freedom of speech online by ensuring sites can be made to review decisions on deleting posts.
 At the same time, they'll be required to prevent their platforms being misused, said Marco Buschmann.